Skip to main content

 Minnesota

 Minnesota injury cases use the modified comparative negligence and employ the 51% rule.
 This means if the injured party was 51% or more at fault for their injuries, they may not recover any damages.
-If the injured party was 50% or less responsible, then they may recover damages in proportion to their percentage of fault.
+If the injured party was 50% or less responsible, they may recover damages in proportion to their percentage of fault.

 When determining damages, the jury may factor in if the injured party failed to take unreasonable measures to avoid or mitigate (lessen) their injuries.

-If anyone in the lawsuit requests, the court may instruct the jury to determine the percentage of fault for each party in the lawsuit, also known as finding separate special verdicts to determine damages.
+If anyone in the lawsuit requests, the court may instruct the jury to determine the percentage of fault for each party in the lawsuit, also known as finding separate special verdicts to assess damages.

 Applicable Law: M.S.A. § 604.01(1)